The 5 players who left Chelsea alongside Mohamed Salah in 2016

 After a spell in France with Guingamp, playing just a handful of games as they suffered relegation from Ligue 1, he moved to Gaziantep in Turkey and remains there today.

-Croatian striker Perica was firmly part of the loan army during his time in London, spending time in the Netherlands and Italy without playing a competitive minute for the Blues.
+Croatian striker Perica was firmly part of the loan army while under contract at Chelsea, spending time in the Netherlands and Italy without playing a competitive minute for the Blues.

-His loan switch to Udinese was made permanent in 2016, and he left the Serie A club for Watford in 2020 after some more loan spells, scoring once for the Hornets as they won promotion last season but only making a string of substitute appearances after Xisco replaced Vladimir Ivic in the dugout.
+His loan switch to Udinese was made permanent in 2016, and he left the Serie A club for Watford in 2020 after some more loan spells, scoring once for the Hornets as they won promotion in 2020-21 but only making a string of substitute appearances after Xisco replaced Vladimir Ivic in the dugout.

 Signed on the same day as Eden Hazard, Marin was kept from the first team in part by the presence of the Belgian and ended up leaving Chelsea with just one goal to his name, though he was an unused sub for the victorious 2013 Europa League final.